huijeong-yeon/data-science-with-R-harvardx/linear-regression/README.md

 - `section2_baseball_regression.R`: Fits multivariate linear regression models of Runs (R) ~ BB + HR using Lahman Teams data from 1961 to 2018.
 Extracts yearly estimates for the effect of BB on R using `broom::tidy()`, plots trends over time, and fits a regression of BB impact over years.

-> More sections and files will be added as the course progresses.

 ---

 ## 📦 Packages Used